 This course presents the concepts and principles of Gerontological nursing.
 This course provides the necessary information for understanding the processes of normal aging.
-This course assists in identifying leadership styles, appropriately delegating and prioritizing patient care according to board standards, and understanding code of ethics and laws that govern practical nursing.
 The focus is on gaining knowledge that will assist in maximizing the health promotion and maintenance of the geriatric client.
-Emphasis is placed on special topics in caring for the older adult that includes: physiologic and cognitive alterations, social needs, end of life care, along with nutritional, communication, and safety issues.
-Clinical experiences are designed to allow for the integration of the nursing process while caring for the aging population in a variety of settings.
+Emphasis is placed on special topics in caring for the older adult that includes, but is not limited to: physiologic and cognitive alterations, social needs, end of life care, specific nutritional needs of this population, communication, and safety concerns.
+The geriatric clinical component is designed to integrate the nursing process in caring for the aging population in a variety of settings.
+This leadership course presents the concepts and principles of leadership within the nursing profession.
+The focus will be on the laws that govern nurses and the nurse's scope of practice, the code of ethics for nurses and how they relate to the working nurse.
+Also, this course will present the differing leadership styles, delegation involved in nursing as well as cover preparation for the taking of the NCLEX test.
 Prerequisites: None